replaceitem/carpet-discarpet/docs/pages/how-it-works.md

-[^1]: This exception is pretty rare, since Javacord will queue requests to avoid rate limits.
+[^1]: This exception is pretty rare, since JDA will queue requests to avoid rate limits.
       <br>If far too many requests are sent, you might hit the limit anyway.